GatorIncubator/PytestPlugin/README.md

 ```
 git clone https://github.com/allegheny-computer-science-203-s2021/PytestPlugin-Team7.git
 ```
-Then, go into this `PytestPlugin-Team7` directory and locate to the file `plugin.py` by th epath of `pytest_email\plugin.py`.
-Then, transfer the content of this file to the local `conftest.py` file in the project that user want to use this plugin.
+Then, go into this `PytestPlugin-Team7` directory and locate to the file `plugin.py` by the path of `pytest_email\plugin.py`.
+Then, transfer the whole content of `plugin.py` file into the local `conftest.py` file in the project that user want to use this plugin.

 - Finally, within the local directory, run the plugin by the command: